huntdatacenter/docs/docs/do-science/hunt-workbench/installation.md

 <!-- Tested version: MacOS Monterey -->

-1. Open your system profile config file that you got from Filesender (**`<your_user_name>.mobileconfig`**).
+1. Open your system profile config file that you got from FileSender (**`<your_user_name>.mobileconfig`**).

 2. In **`System Preferences`** open section **`Profiles`**.

-   ::: warning NTNU managed Macbook
+   ::: warning NTNU managed MacBook

-   If your Macbook is managed by NTNU and you do not see section Profiles in your System Preferences you will need to request access to Profile through NTNU Hjelp.
+   If your MacBook is managed by NTNU and you do not see section Profiles in your System Preferences you will need to request access to Profile through NTNU Hjelp.
 If you are not NTNU affiliated, can contact your IT department for assistance.

 3. Click **`Continue`** to confirm your profile installation.